 Raincoast Conservation Foundation

-We use rigorous, peer-reviewed science and grassroots activism to further our conservation objectives.
+We use rigorous, peer-reviewed science and community engagement to further our conservation objectives.
 We call this approach ‘informed advocacy’ and it is unique amongst conservation efforts.
 We investigate to understand coastal species and processes.
 We inform by bringing science to decision makers and communities.
 We inspire action to protect wildlife and their wilderness habitats.